 1. Take financial inventory

 Know exactly where you stand financially before you have a baby.
-See my post on organizing your financial life for a step-by-step guide.
+This means starting a budget and tracking your income.

 2. Get your debt under control